DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/metrics-and-analysis/creating-and-managing-metrics.md

 :::info
 Metrics rely on custom events.

 Metrics are available to all customers on any plan.
 However, to run Metrics, custom events must be sent to DevCycle.
-These events incur extra costs, which will be added to your existing plan.
-To learn more, read about our pricing, or contact us.
+Every organization receives 5 million free events to start with.
+Additional events will incur costs, which will be added to your existing plan.
+To learn more, read about our [pricing](https://devcycle.com/pricing), or [contact us](mailto:support@devcycle.com).
 :::

 ### Overview